 Eduardo Aguirre was sworn-in as the first USCIS Director by Homeland Security Secretary Tom Ridge in the historic Treaty Room of the Eisenhower Executive Office Building on August 15, 2003.

 Director Aguirre fundamentally transformed the delivery of services by the U.S. immigration system.
-He leads a team of 15,000 who annually serve over 6 million applicants.
+He led a team of 15,000 who annually served over 6 million applicants.
 The USCIS basic mission is to make certain that the right applicant receives the right benefit in the right amount of time, while preventing the wrong individuals from obtaining benefits.
 Under Director Aguirre’s leadership USCIS established three basic priorities: eliminating the immigration benefit application backlog, improving customer service, and enhancing national security.

 For over three decades Mr. Aguirre has traveled extensively in Latin America, Europe and Asia, promoting economic growth, international trade and business opportunities as a banker, civic leader, and representative of the United States government.
 He joined the Department of Homeland Security from the Export-Import Bank of the United States where he was appointed by President George W. Bush, and confirmed by the U.S. Senate, as Vice Chairman and Chief Operating Officer.
 From December 2001 to December 2002, he served as Acting Chairman of this of the Export-Import Bank and guided the agency through its Congressional reauthorization.
 During Mr. Aguirre’s leadership the Bank reorganized its structure to become more market-focused and customer-driven while enhancing risk management.